Peter-Pan-001/Peltast-Internship/README.md

 Given the confidentiality clause, we cannot provide the complete datasets of our customers.

-## Project 1: Importation and Exportation Dataset Dashboard with R shiny
+## Visualization 1: Importation and Exportation Dataset Dashboard with R shiny

 ![](Importation-Shiny/Images/Heatmap.png)